sal55/langs/candm.md

 (a | b | c) := 0       # set either b or c to zero
 ````

-**148** One big difference from C is that in M, expressions and statements are equivalent (one more thing taken from Algol 68).
+**148** A big difference from C is that in M, expressions and statements are equivalent (one more thing taken from Algol 68).

 All statements return some value, even if it is 'void'.
 'Return X' can be written as 'X', unless this is an early return, as the body of
 a function will have a value.
 In the case of a block (sequence of statements/expressions), the value of the last in the block is used.